 The Polaris Method

-Value: determined from the point of view of the stakeholder.
-An activity that adds value transforms BSA service in a way that benefits the stakeholder.
+Value is determined from the points of view of the stakeholder and the customer; any activity that adds value is one that potentially transforms BSA service in a way that allows the stakeholder to benefit the customer.

 Why "The Polaris Method" name?

 Scouts and Scouters have long navigated by Polaris, “Pole Star,” also known as the “North Star.”
 When Scouts hike, they use the North Star to guide them in their journey.
 The aim for The Polaris Method to be the go-to methodology when a BSA employe or team is not sure what to do or wants to do something better.
 We ultimately aim for this to be the operating mindset of BSA at all levels, hence the name Polaris.